askebos/enchantments/index.md

-#### ✨ Enchantment in contemporary scholarship on economic life - 29 April 2022, 15:30 - 18:00 GMT
+#### ✨ Enchantment in contemporary scholarship on economic life - To be announced soon
 This event will be held on **Zoom** - link TBC

 ##### Speakers